Compare Quotes for Everything: Six Ways You Should be Comparing and Saving

 1. Compare auto insurance quotes.

 You knew we’d say this — it’s what Compare.com does, after all — but really, the single best way to save money on car insurance is to compare quotes.
+Finding cheap car insurance rates shouldn’t be time-consuming.
 When we tried getting quotes on individual insurance sites, it took nearly eight minutes, on average, to get a single car insurance quote.
-Compare.com gives you multiple free quotes in minutes, and you only have to enter your driver and car information one time.
+Compare.com lets you compare auto insurance rates in one place, and you only have to enter your driver and car information one time.
 Do it!

 2. Compare travel comparison sites.